swodaemkram/mei_service/README.md

   I will write a connector imediatly for VSafe.
 I will also write a command ine and a HTTP (REST) connector and any others as deemed necessary.

-  a new program calle meicli is a new command line "connector" for the mei_service it connects to the Domain Socket monitored by mei_service and allows a user to issue a command that is sent to the mei_servers API and allows control of the service from the command line. (finished on 10/24/2019).
+  a new program called meicli is a new command line "connector" for the mei_service it connects to the Domain Socket monitored by mei_service and allows a user to issue a command that is sent to the mei_servers API and allows control of the service from the command line. (finished on 10/24/2019).